atifaziz/Optuple/README.md

 ### Retrieving values

-When retrieving values, JustNothing forces you to consider both cases (that is if a value is present or not).
+When retrieving values, Optuple forces you to consider both cases (that is if a value is present or not).

 Firstly, it is possible to check if a value is actually present: